bikemap/LingoHubCLI/README.md

 `BMRideStartBottomBarView_it.strings"`.
 The locale is then recognised by LingoHub automatically.

-The locale format is depending on the platform (e.g. simplified Chinese on iOS is `zh-Hans-CN`).
+The locale format depends on the platform (e.g. simplified Chinese on iOS is `zh-Hans-CN`).
 Then you define your separator (`_` in the above example) to work with your local files and folders.
-The script

 ### Android

-Android differs in a way that they need an additional "r" in the name of the folders.
+Android differs in a way that they need an additional "r" in the name of the folders, where the language is used in different countries.
 For instace the Brazilian Portuguese locale folder looks like this:
 `src/main/res/values-pt-rBR`.

-So for this reason we upload the strings files named  `strings-pt-rBR.xml`.
+So for this reason we upload the strings files named like `strings-pt-rBR.xml`.
 The `lingohub` script then uses these locales in the file name when placing the new translations into the project.

 ## Build & Distribution